ItsBranK/RocketLeague-Graphics/README.md

-# Rocket League Assets
+# RocketLeague Graphics

-This repository contains nearly all the raw audio and graphics that Rocket League uses.
+A repository for hosting all the raw graphics that Rocket League uses.

-They are to be used for video editing purposes, since I don't own them don't try to sell them or whatever and claim they are yours.

-If you want me to add/update anything please create a new issue [here](https://github.com/ItsBranK/RocketLeague/issues/).
+Files last updated for Rocket League version: 221024.70985.401801